 - Note: For more information on configuring ControlUp Monitor for XenDesktop monitoring see below

-- Note: For more information on optimizing the performance of XenDesktop data collection, see below
+- Note: For more information on optimizing the performance of XenDesktop data collection, see below.

-In order to ensure that the monitor is able to collect data from the XenDesktop site, you need to ensure all monitor instances have the credentials you selected when creating the connection.
+To ensure that the monitor is able to collect data from the XenDesktop site, you need to ensure all monitor instances have the credentials you selected when creating the connection.